Benimaru-x1k/Benimaru/README.md

 *   ⚡ **Touch Latency Reduction**: Increases touch sampling rate and reduces long-press timeouts for faster, more precise screen interactions.
 *   🔄 **Custom Refresh Rate**: Force specific Minimum and Maximum screen refresh rates (e.g., lock to 120Hz).
 *   📱 **Safe Resolution Changer**: Adjust your display resolution to improve gaming performance or battery life.
 Includes an **automatic DPI calculator** and a **6-second safe-revert countdown** to prevent permanent black screens.
+*   🎯 **FPS Crosshair Overlay**: Enable a persistent, center-screen red crosshair to improve accuracy in FPS games.
+*   🎮 **Quick Game Launcher**: Automatically detects installed games on your device and lets you launch them directly from the tool.
+*   🛡️ **Anti-Tamper Security**: Built-in SHA-256 signature verification to prevent the execution of modified, repackaged, or unofficial APKs.
+*   📲 **In-App Auto Updater**: Automatically checks the official GitHub repository for new releases and handles seamless updates within the app.
 *   ⏪ **One-Tap Reset**: Easily revert all tweaks back to your device's stock default settings.

 <p align="center">